‘Time On Page’ is a Google Analytics metric that records the average amount of time users spend viewing a particular page.

 But how do you increase time on page?
 How do you get people to spend more time reading your blog posts?

-That’s why you need an Introduction that literally sucks your reader in right at the start.
+And that’s why you need an Introduction that pulls your reader in right at the start.

 When I started out blogging I realized my Introductions were not working.